 There are approximately 150,000 convenience stores in the U.S., generating over $600 billion in annual sales.
 That’s an average of around $4 million for each store.
-Any industry operating at that scale is going to be a big target for cybercriminals, and the particular dangers faced by convenience store operators is a common topic of conversation throughout the industry.
+Any industry operating at that scale is going to be vulnerable to cybersecurity breaches, and the particular dangers faced by convenience store operators are a common topic of conversation throughout the industry.

 In fact, the National Association of Convenience Stores (NACS) places data breaches and payment security at the top of its list of “major issues affecting the industry.”
 Whether it’s the impact caused by a cybersecurity incident, the catastrophic reputational damage, or the class-action lawsuits that follow, it’s not difficult to see why one expert describes convenience store cybersecurity as “the harbinger of threats to corporate America.”

 One of the most worrying aspects of convenience store cybersecurity breaches is the “groundhog day” nature of the incidents that keep making headlines.
 These incidents typically follow a pattern:

 - Security is compromised by a malware attack, but the resulting data breach goes unnoticed for months.

 - By the time the breach is discovered, enormous amounts of sensitive customer data have already been compromised or stolen.